brianmcd/contextify/README.md

 **Contextify([sandbox])**

-    sandbox - The object to contextify, which will be modified as described below.
-If no sandbox is specified, an empty object will be allocated and used instead.
+    sandbox - The object to contextify, which will be modified as described below If no sandbox is specified, an empty object will be allocated and used instead.

     Returns the contextified object.
 It doesn't make a copy, so if you already have a reference to the sandbox, you don't need to catch the return value.

 A Contextified object has 2 methods added to it: